-SECTION 2 How to ask us to pay you back or to pay a bill you have received CHAPTER 8 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 178 SECTION 2 You have some responsibilities as a member of the plan SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 178 SECTION 2 You have some responsibilities as a member of the plan 183 CHAPTER 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 186 SECTION 1 Introduction 186 SECTION 2 Where to get more information and personalized assistance 186 SECTION 3 To deal with your problem, which process should you use?
-187 SECTION 4 Handling problems about your Medicare benefits 188 SECTION 5 A guide to the basics of coverage decisions and appeals 189 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 191 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 198 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being CHAPTER 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 186 SECTION 1 Introduction 186 SECTION 2 Where to get more information and personalized assistance 186 SECTION 3 To deal with your problem, which process should you use?
-187 SECTION 4 Handling problems about your Medicare benefits 188 SECTION 5 A guide to the basics of coverage decisions and appeals 189 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 191 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 198 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being CHAPTER 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 186 SECTION 1 Introduction 186 SECTION 2 Where to get more information and personalized assistance 186 SECTION 3 To deal with your problem, which process should you use?
-187 SECTION 4 Handling problems about your Medicare benefits 188 SECTION 5 A guide to the basics of coverage decisions and appeals 189 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 191 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 198 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being appeals, complaints) SECTION 2 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
-SECTION 4 Handling problems about your Medicare benefits SECTION 5 A guide to the basics of coverage decisions and appeals SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal appeal SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 10 Taking your appeal to Level 3 and beyond SECTION 11 How to make a complaint about quality of care, waiting times, customer service, or other concerns SECTION 12 Handling problems about your Pennsylvania Medical Assistance (Medicaid) benefits CHAPTER 10 Ending your membership in the plan 227 SECTION 1 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
-SECTION 3 How do you end your membership in our plan?
-SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan SECTION 5 Geisinger Gold Secure Rx (HMO D-SNP) must end your membership in the plan in certain situations CHAPTER 11 Legal notices235
+SECTION 8 Part D Vaccines.
+What you pay for depends on how and where you get them .
+170 CHAPTER 7 Asking us to pay our share of a bill you have received for covered medical services or drugs 174 SECTION 1 Situations in which you should ask us to pay for your covered services or drugs. .
+174 SECTION 2 How to ask us to pay you back or to pay a bill you have received .
+176 SECTION 3 We will consider your request for payment and say yes or no .
+177 CHAPTER 8 Your rights and responsibilities 179 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan .
+179 SECTION 2 You have some responsibilities as a member of the plan .
+184 CHAPTER 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) SECTION 1 Introduction .
+187 SECTION 2 Where to get more information and personalized assistance .
+187 SECTION 3 To deal with your problem, which process should you use? .
+188 SECTION 4 Handling problems about your Medicare benefits .
+189 SECTION 5 A guide to the basics of coverage decisions and appeals .
+190 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision .
+192 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal .
+199 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon .
+212 SECTION 10 Taking your appeal to Level 3 and beyond .
+215 SECTION 11 How to make a complaint about quality of care, waiting times, customer service or other concerns , .
+218 SECTION 12 Handling problems about your Pennsylvania Medical Assistance (Medicaid) benefits .
+221 CHAPTER 10 Ending your membership in the plan 224 SECTION 1 Introduction to ending your membership in our plan .
+224

-2024 Evidence of Coverage for Geisinger Gold Secure Rx (HMO D-SNP) Table of Contents

-JIIAI ILIK IZ

-CHAPTER 12 Definitions of important words 239

-SECTION 6 Additional notice of subrogation and third-party recovery 236

-SECTION 5 Notices 236

-SECTION 4 Member non-liability 235

-SECTION 3 Notice about Medicare Secondary Payer subrogation rights 235

-SECTION 2 Notice about nondiscrimination 235

-SECTION 1 Notice about governing law 235
+SECTION 2 When can you end your membership in our plan?
+224 SECTION 3 How do you end your membership in our plan?
+227 SECTION 4 Until your membership ends, you must keep getting your medical items, service and drugs through our plan SECTION 5 Geisinger Gold Secure Rx (HMO D-SNP) must end your membership in the plan in certain situations 229 CHAPTER 11 Legal notices 232 SECTION 1 Notice about governing law 232 SECTION 2 Notice about nondiscrimination 232 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 232 SECTION 4 Member non-liability 232 SECTION 5 Notices 233 SECTION 6 Additional notice of subrogation and third-party recovery 233 CHAPTER 12 Definitions of important words 236